python/cpython/Doc/library/asyncio-tutorial/case-study-chat-server.rst

 Server
 ------

-We can use the *Streams API* (ref:TODO) to create a TCP server very
+We can use the *Streams API* to create a TCP server very
 easily:

 .. literalinclude:: server02.py